rhysjj111/invoice_dashboard_cont./README.md

 ### Issues
 - I had an issue styling the allauths login template to look the same as the preceding login prompt.
 I got round this by adding bootstrap to the allauth base.html and customising the 'button.html' element found in allauth>elements to accept a class for the buttons and styled it with bootstrap classes.
 I wrapped the whole thing in bootstrap container and relevant classes using 'entrance.html'; I got that trick from the Boutique Ado walkthrough.

+- While trying to make a bootstrap table row clickable, I found there were no solutions from bootstrap out of the box.
+After much research, I settled for the solution of putting an anchor in each cell and changing it's display to block.
+There were other solutions proposed on [Stack overflow](https://stackoverflow.com/questions/17147821/how-to-make-a-whole-row-in-a-table-clickable-as-a-link) but I found this one to be best as one user pointed out, for assistive software rather than using javascript/css.

 -

 #### JS